 The Simmons Comprehensive Cancer Center is a “matrix” cancer center, which builds on the research strengths of UT Southwestern Medical Center and a broad network of scientific and clinical partners to develop new cancer insights and treatments.
 As the only National Cancer Institute-designated Comprehensive Cancer Center in North Texas, the Simmons Cancer Center is an incubator for cancer discovery in the region and a leader in research and patient care nationwide.

-Five highly collaborative, multidisciplinary scientific programs — Development and Cancer, Cancer Cell Networks, Chemistry and Cancer, Experimental Therapeutics of Cancer, and Population Science and Cancer Control — form the backbone of the center’s basic and translational research.
+Five highly collaborative, multidisciplinary scientific programs — Development and Cancer, Cancer Cell Networks, Chemistry and Cancer, Experimental Therapeutics, and Population Science and Cancer Control — form the backbone of the center’s basic and translational research.
 Scientific endeavors are aided by the Cancer Center’s Clinical Research Office and six Cancer Center-supported Shared Resources, as well as an array of core facilities supported by UT Southwestern.

-The scientific programs, with more than 225 members, work hand-in-hand with the Cancer Center’s disease-oriented teams.
-Each of these teams focuses on a major type or area of cancer and is instrumental in shaping and conveying basic and translational findings for use in patient care.
+research and patient care.
+Each DOT focuses on a major type or area of cancer and is instrumental in shaping and conveying basic and translational findings for use in the clinic.

 A formal research affiliation with the University of Texas School of Public Health Dallas Regional Campus enhances the Cancer Center’s expertise in conducting public health research.
 Clinical trials — including dozens testing new cancer treatments as well as strategies for screening and prevention — are conducted at UT Southwestern and partner sites across Dallas/Fort Worth.